The Free City (Zephyria)

 The Deprogramming

-Haven's Edge runs what residents informally call "deprogramming"—a six-week orientation that Sprawl arrivals undergo before full integration.
-It covers practical skills (water collection, food growing, basic repair) but the real purpose is civic reorientation.
-Learning that you have obligations to your neighbors, not just rights as a customer.
+Haven's Edge runs a six-week orientation covering practical skills (water collection, food growing, basic repair) but focused on civic reorientation.
+Learning you have obligations to your neighbors, not just rights as a customer.
 Learning that "someone should fix this" means you.

-Collective operatives who've passed through Zephyria report that the deprogramming is more effective than any propaganda they've ever produced.
+Collective operatives who've passed through report the deprogramming is more effective than any propaganda they've ever produced.
 People who complete it don't just reject corporate authority—they reject the need for it.
+That's a harder thing to undo than any ideology.

 Building Institutions from Nothing

-Pre-Cascade institutions—courts, schools, hospitals, regulatory bodies—were all corporate subsidiaries.
+Pre-Cascade institutions were all corporate subsidiaries.
 Nexus ran education.
 Helix ran healthcare.
-Ironclad ran infrastructure maintenance.
+Ironclad ran infrastructure.
 When Zephyria's founders said "we'll do it ourselves," they were starting from a knowledge base of zero.

 Education: The Archive Schools

 Built around the physical library in the Old Core.
-Teachers are volunteers who know a subject— no credentials required, no standardized curriculum.
-Children learn reading, mathematics, agriculture, mechanics, and civic responsibility.
-That last subject takes up a third of instruction time.
+Teachers are volunteers who know a subject—no credentials required, no standardized curriculum.
+Children learn reading, mathematics, agriculture, mechanics, and civic responsibility (one-third of instruction time).

 The flaw: Quality varies wildly between districts.
 Sunwell's schools produce engineers.
 Some outer districts barely achieve literacy.
 The Council can fund but can't standardize—districts won't surrender educational autonomy.